vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/theme/plugin.md

 For details see [vuepress-plugin-copyright documentation][copyright-config]

-> It's a vuepress community plugin, not a built-in plugin.
-So if you met bugs, please come to [it's repo](https://github.com/vuepress/vuepress-plugin-copyright) for help.
+> It’s a vuepress community plugin, not a built-in plugin.
+So if you met bugs, please come to [it’s repo](https://github.com/vuepress/vuepress-plugin-copyright) for help.

 ### copyright.status